 Interest - 7% per year compounded annually, after paying investment management fees.

-Retirement age - 55 with 10 years service, or 25 years of service regardless of age, or immediately, if over assumed retirement age.
+Retirement age - 55 for police officers with 10 years of service, or 25 years of service regardless of age, or immediately, if over assumed retirement age.

-Salary increases - 7% until the assumed retirement age.
+Salary increases - 6% until the assumed retirement age.